hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 The following are new configuration:

 1. `tss.maxSharesPerNode` - The maximum number of shares that can be assigned to a node.
+The default value is 3.
+2. `tss.keyActiveRoster` - A test-only configuration set to true to key the active roster with TSS key material.
+The default value is false.

 ### Metrics